markovmodel/deepmsm/README.md

 # deepmsm

+UPDATE:

+A new example code was added to build your own deep reversible hierarchical MSM with attention mechanism:
+"Attention_and_coarse_graining.ipynb".
+The code there needs additionally the deeptime package and represents a pre-alpha version how the code will be integrated into deeptime (see https://deeptime-ml.github.io/latest/index.html).

 Code to reproduce results for the paper: Progress in deep Markov State Modeling: Coarse graining and experimental data restraints

 The code is presented in two notebooks and a helper file network.py and is applied for the Villin dataset.